npr/nprapi-wordpress/README.md

 == Description ==

-WordPress NPR Story API Plugin provides push and pull functionality with the NPR API along with a user-friendly administrative interface.
+The NPR Story API Plugin provides push and pull functionality with the NPR API along with a user-friendly administrative interface.

 NPR's API is a content API, which essentially provides a structured way for other computer applications to get NPR stories in a predictable, flexible and powerful way.
 The content that is available includes audio from most NPR programs dating back to 1995 as well as text, images and other web-only content from NPR and NPR member stations.
 This archive consists of over 250,000 stories that are grouped into more than 5,000 different aggregations.